parminderdev/lara-new-app/README.md

 Backend : laravel
 Frontend : ReactJS

-Later we will perform more operations
+Later I will perform more operations